redeyecz/firefighter-print/tasks.md

    - Chain all services using Effect.flatMap
    - Handle errors at each step gracefully
    - Update job status throughout workflow
+   - Capture and store retry history from print service

 8.4.
 Implement workflow error handling
    - Catch errors at each step
    - Continue to printing even if map fails (print email + error)
    - Log errors with context
    - Update job record with error details
+   - Append automatic retry attempts to retryHistory
+   - Store human-readable error messages for each retry

 8.5.
 Add workflow logging
    - Log start of each workflow step